 Get Ahead of your Winter Migraine Triggers

-Staying on top of your winter migraine triggers can make for an easier, more enjoyable season ahead.
-Another way to beat winter migraines is to prevent them using gammaCore™ non-invasive vagus nerve stimulator (nVNS).
+Staying on top of your winter headache and migraine triggers can make for an easier, more enjoyable season ahead.
+Another way to beat winter headaches and migraines is to prevent them using gammaCore™ non-invasive vagus nerve stimulator (nVNS).
 It’s a handheld device that you can use yourself at home.
 To prevent migraines, use gammaCore nVNS twice daily on the same side of the neck for two 2-minute sessions.
 You can also use it as needed up to 24 times daily.

 To see if gammaCore is right for you, visit our clinic finder to locate a health care provider near you, or contact our dedicated Customer Experience team at 888-903-2673 or customerservice@electrocore.com.